cs3org/reva/docs/content/en/docs/config/http/services/mentix/_index.md

 {{< /highlight >}}
 {{% /dir %}}

-{{% dir name="connector" type="string" default="gocdb" %}}
+{{% dir name="update_interval" type="string" default="1h" %}}
+How frequently Mentix should pull and update the mesh data.
+Supports common time duration strings, like "1h30m", "1d" etc.
+{{< highlight toml >}}
+[http.services.mentix]
+update_interval = "15m"
+{{< /highlight >}}
+{{% /dir %}}

+## Connectors
-Mentix is decoupled from the actual source of the mesh data by using a so-called _connector_.
+Mentix is decoupled from the actual sources of the mesh data by using so-called _connectors_.
 A connector is used to gather the data from a certain source, which are then converted into Mentix' own internal format.

-Supported values are:
+_Supported connectors:_

 - **gocdb**
 The [GOCDB](https://wiki.egi.eu/wiki/GOCDB/Documentation_Index) is a database specifically designed to organize the topology of a mesh of distributed sites and services.
 In order to use GOCDB with Mentix, its instance address has to be configured (see [here](gocdb)).

-{{< highlight toml >}}
-[http.services.mentix]
-connector = "gocdb"
-{{< /highlight >}}
-{{% /dir %}}

-{{% dir name="exporters" type="[]string" default="[webapi,cs3api,siteloc,promsd]" %}}
+- **localfile**
+The [localfile](localfile) connector reads sites from a local JSON file.
+The file must contain an array of sites adhering to the `meshdata.Site` structure.

+## Importers
+Mentix can import mesh data from various sources and write it to one or more targets through the corresponding connectors.

+__Supported importers:__

+- **webapi**
+Mentix can import mesh data via an HTTP endpoint using the `webapi` importer.
+Data can be sent to the configured relative endpoint (see [here](webapi)).

+## Exporters
 Mentix exposes its gathered data by using one or more _exporters_.
 Such exporters can, for example, write the data to a file in a specific format, or offer the data via an HTTP endpoint.

-Supported values are:
+__Supported exporters:__

 - **webapi**
 Mentix exposes its data via an HTTP endpoint using the `webapi` exporter.
 Data can be retrieved at the configured relative endpoint (see [here](webapi)).
 The web API currently doesn't support any parameters but will most likely be extended in the future.